ZakJam/project_3/README.md

 ### What I learned

-1. I learnt how to use transaction to make the transformation from mobile to desktop smoothly
+1. I learnt how to use transitions to make the transformation from mobile to desktop smoothly

 ### Continued development